 1. Research and Choose Quality Products

-Before coloring your hair, it’s essential to select high-quality dyes.
-Opt for reputable brands that offer ammonia-free or gentle formulas.
-Premium hair dyes help minimize damage while delivering longer-lasting results.
+Before coloring your hair, it’s essential to choose high-quality products if you want to dye your hair without damage.
+Opt for reputable brands that offer ammonia-free or gentle formulas, as these are designed to reduce hair dye damage while still delivering long-lasting color.

 2. Space Out Coloring Sessions